-NOTE: If you will be implementing a filtering system, you will do so at this point.
+NOTE: If you will be implementing a filtering system, you will do so at this point and will not need to go through the remaining steps.
 For more information, please see PageGate's Filter Script documentation.

 - 6) Go to Interfaces GetAscii Settings Advanced Polling Record - 7) Specify the following and click Apply: